38 Best Turkish Foods Everyone Must Try In 2025

 Image Source

-Ever heard of vegetarian meat balls?!
-As absurd as it may sound, it is one of the most famous food in Turkey.
-Mercimek Köftesi is a vegetarian meat ball that is made up of lentils, bulgur, and chopped vegetables.
-It is mostly served as an appetizer, and is one of the must try Turkish foods when vacationing in Turkey.
+Have you ever heard of vegetarian meatballs?
+As absurd as it may sound, these are among the most famous foods in Turkey.
+Mercimek Köftesi is a vegetarian meatball made from lentils, bulgur, and chopped vegetables.
+It is mainly served as an appetizer and is one of the must-try Turkish foods when vacationing in Turkey.
+So, if you are looking for Pamukkale restaurants to have lip-smacking Turkish cuisine, you know what to include in your platter.

 31. Haydari: Turkish Dip